LIFE PROCESSES -- I ( NUTRITION )

 :-Respiration in humans involves two steps

-(i) Breathing:- A physical process of intake of air ( rich in O2 )and giving out of air (rich in CO).
+(i) Breathing:- A physical process of intake of air ( rich in O2 )and giving out of air (rich in CO2 ).

 (ii) Cellular Respiration:- A biological process in which glucose is oxidized to